irthomas/nomad_obs/README.md

 When the script is run above to make the joint observation list, the final orbit plan will also be created in the `BASE_DIRECTORY`.
 Here the table has been filled in with observation names taken from the lists in `observation_names.py` and `observation_weights.py`.

 If there are no errors, place the final orbit plan in the `orbit_plans/mtpxxx` folder and run the entire script again.
 The output COP row files will be generated in `cop_rows/mtpxxx folder`.
 The joint occultation file `joint_occ_mtpxxx.csv` will also be created for the ACS team.
-This will be sent by Bojan or Claudio to ESAC.
+When this is sent to Bojan or Claudio they will